 From a young age Celdon Silveria knew he wanted to work in IT, but seeing his friends struggle to find employment after finishing lengthy degrees he knew there had to be a better way.
 Not wanting to suffer the same fate of forking out thousands to be left without a career, the 19-year-old sought out more information about Apprenticeships.

-Rebecca Kitt has started her social media apprenticeship at CompTIA.
+Rebecca Kitt has started her Digital Marketing Apprenticeship at CompTIA.
 She has demonstrated herself as a young and enthusiastic individual with a drive to learn.
-After seeing the impact Rebecca has had on the company, CompTIA will consider taking on another apprentice in the future.
+After seeing the impact Rebecca has had on the company, CompTIA will consider taking on another Apprentice in the future.

 Lewis Allen has been an Apprentice with Just IT for two years.
 After completing his Level 3, he moved up to a Level 4 Apprenticeship which he will be completing in February 2017.
 Lewis now has a lot of experience behind him which is why we decided to speak with him to find out the real nitty gritty of an Apprenticeship.

 Sihon Maledon has been an Apprentice at Virtual IT, a company who understands companies that just want their IT services to work so they can concentrate on running their businesses.
 Sihon has been on the programme since March 2015, and is enjoying the last few months left on his IT Apprenticeship.

 Every year we host the Just IT Apprenticeship Awards ceremony at BCS, the chartered institute of technology, as a way of recognising the successes of our Apprentices and employers.
 The Awards bring together top IT employers, high achieving Apprentices and individuals from the IT and Apprenticeship worlds.